CodeRabbit logoCodeRabbit logo

 Frequently asked questions

-What is agentic SDLC?
+What is the agentic software development lifecycle?

 What is the difference between agentic AI and AI-assisted coding?